blckbx/lnd-hybrid-mode/README.md

 [Application Options]
 externalhosts=ln.example.com:9999
 ````
-For usage in the wild, specified domain is not used officially.
-LN explorers like [1ml.com](https://1ml.com) and [amboss.space](https://www.amboss.space) only display IP addresses.
-The node itself makes use of the resolved IP address only, looking at URIs on `lncli getinfo`. `<pubkey>@ln.example.com:9735` can be given away for peering on chat groups or printed on business cards ... who knows what it might be good for in the future.
+Lightning explorers like [1ml.com](https://1ml.com) and [amboss.space](https://www.amboss.space) show and use IP addresses.
+The node itself also makes use of the resolved IP address only (see `lncli getinfo`).
+Domains can be some fancy give-away for peering invitations on chat groups or printed on business cards ... who knows what it might be good for in the future.

 ## **Special Case: VPN Setup** ##
-If anonymity is crucial, setting up clearnet behind VPN could be a solution in this special case.
-To achieve this, some preconditions must be checked and taken into account:
+If anonymity is crucial, setting up clearnet behind a VPN could be a solution.
+To achieve this, some preconditions must be checked and met:

 - [x] VPN server or provider is able to forward ports.
 - [x] VPN setup is able to split-tunnel processes.
 - [x] Home setup is able to forward specific ports (router/modem).
 - [x] Home setup is able to allow incoming traffic (firewall).
-- [x] DDNS script is able to re-add tor to split-tunneling processes.

-If the above criterias are matched, let's go!
+If so, let's go!

 1. Firewall: allow incoming port
 ````